 Campers are not allowed to have cellphones at Camp, and any camper found using or possessing a cell phone will be sent home.
 Campers may not make or receive telephone calls in the Camp office, either.
 Experience has taught us that this can be very disruptive to a camper’s experience.
 If you are concerned about your child, or simply need reassurance, please feel free to contact the Camp Directors.

-The Camp DeSoto Dining Hall serves 3 meals a day.
+The Camp DeSoto Dining Hall serves three meals a day.
 There is enough variety to satisfy most palates.
 We can accommodate some dietary restrictions, but any dietary concerns should be discussed with the directors prior to Camp.
 Mid-morning fruit is served daily to the entire Camp, and at 3:00 each afternoon our Camp Store is open for snacks (this cost is included in tuition).
 Campers are not allowed to bring their own food or candy into Camp, and we take this policy very seriously.

 We ask girls not to bring cell phones, tablets (including kindles), mp3 players, CDs, radios, laptops, or any other technological devices.
 We also do not allow cameras or wearable fitness devices (e.g. garmin watches or Fitbits) at camp.
 Thank you for helping your camper understand that taking a break from technology is a valuable part of her camp experience.

 There are girls of all ages at Camp, and every household of origin may have different rules.
-Because of this, we ask you to be very thoughtful about the reading material you send to Camp.
+Because of this, we ask you to be thoughtful about the reading material you send to Camp.
 No magazines or yearbooks are allowed, and counselors will go through each camper’s books with her to make sure the material is wholesome and suitable for Camp.
 Anything taken up will be returned at the end of the month.
 We also provide a library of books appropriate for girls of all ages.

 Mail is a wonderful thing during Camp!
 Letter-size (4.25 x 9.5) envelopes containing letters only will be delivered Monday through Saturday through our Camp Post Office.
 Any lumpy or oversized envelopes will be considered a package and will not be delivered.